aadcg/lisp-unit2/README.md

 or to have tests and tags be in an explicitly referenced package, eg:
 `(define-test my-tests::test1 (:tags '(my-tests::tag1)) ...)`

+Tests are organized into the `*test-db*` which is an instance `test-database`.
+These can be rebound if you needed to write tests about your test framework (see the internal example-tests).

 #### Debugging

-Debugging is controlled by *debugger-hook* (as is usual in common-lisp).
+Debugging is controlled by `*debugger-hook*` (as is usual in common-lisp).
 You can make lisp-unit simply record the error and move on by binding `*debugger-hook*` to nil around your `run-tests` call.